Unlike most online survey companies, Respondent actually pays “real” money for participating in studies.

 Respondent has more stringent requirements to get picked for surveys.
 This sets Respondent apart from other survey sites and is also why they pay more.
 Companies are looking for honest feedback from the right people.

-The website will display a match score of 0-100 based on the results of your initial survey.
-If the company wants you for their project, they’ll reach out through Respondent’s system.
+If the company wants you for their project, they’ll reach out through Respondent’s system—you’ll get an email or text message.

-Like I mentioned above, my first “hit” with Respondent was for an in-person focus group near me.
+Like I mentioned above, my first “hit” with Respondent was for a 2-hour in-person focus group near me.
 Well, it was about 45 minutes away, which did eat into my effective hourly rate.

 But I wanted to go to see what it was all about.

-The study targeted small business owners and the company wanted to learn more about our accounting and bookkeeping processes.
+The study was for small business owners and the company wanted to learn more about our accounting and bookkeeping processes.

 (As an Excel-junkie, I was shocked to learn my fellow panel participants still employed the “receipts in a drawer” method!)

-It was a really interesting experience, part of which included building a model of our businesses out of Legos:
+It was a really interesting experience, part of which included building a model of our businesses out of LEGO:

-Yes, I really got paid to play with Legos!
+Yes, I really got paid to play with LEGO!

 How Much Money Does Respondent Pay?

-According to Respondent, the average payout for a completed project is $140 an hour.
-This makes Respondent the best paying online survey company I’ve come across.
+According to Respondent, the average payout for a completed project is $100-$700 an hour.
+It’s a huge range, but still makes Respondent the best paying online survey company I’ve come across.

 All payments from Respondent are made via Paypal.
 Payments are usually processed within 8-10 days, which isn’t bad at all.

-My payment actually took more than 3 weeks to arrive, which was a little annoying, but it did eventually show up.
+My focus group payment actually took more than 3 weeks to arrive, which was a little annoying, but it did eventually show up.

 Respondents are paid the cash incentive amount advertised by the researcher minus a 5% fee (or a $1 fulfillment fee, whichever is higher).